-Call Strong Surgical Department at (585) 275-8256 between 2:30 and 7:00 p.m.
-(If your surgery is scheduled for Monday, please call on Friday for an arrival time).
-Ask: ✓ What time should I arrive at the hospital?
-I should arrive at: ✓ What time is my surgery?
-My surgery is at: MiraLAX If you are doing a bowel regimen, drink your last dose of MiraLAX before midnight.
-Before going to sleep, shower or bathe with soap and water.
-Use a clean washcloth and a clean towel.
-Put on clean bedtime clothing and sleep on clean sheets.
-Absolutely no smoking after midnight.
-R Nothing to eat or drink after midnight.
-Stop your tube feedings by midnight if you are on them
+Date: □ Call the surgical center to find out what time you should arrive and when your surgery will begin Strong Surgical Center Call (585) 275-8256 between 2:30 p.m. and 7:00 p.m.
+Please note : If your surgery is scheduled for a Monday, please call on the previous Friday I should arrive to the surgical center at: My surgery will begin at: MiraLAX ☐ If you are doing a bowel regimen, drink your last dose of MiraLAX before midnight Ψs □ For breakfast, lunch, and dinner continue full liquid diet.
+No solid foods. □ Please continue with tube feedings if you are on them.
+11 Nothing to eat or drink after midnight.
+Stop your tube feedings by midnight if you are on them.

-Day of Surgery
+On the Day of Surgery